reconhub/learn/content/post/practical-real-time-response-1.md

 cfr_wrong_with_CI <- binom.confint(n_dead, n_all, method = "exact")
 ```

-  - Not properly accounting for the cases with unknown outcome status
-    typically leads to underestimation of the CFR.
-This is particularly
-    problematic early on in an outbreak where the final status of a
-    large proportion of cases has not yet been observed.

 ## Looking at incidence curves

 The first question we want to know is simply: how bad is it?.
 The first